-Class rank: The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unw College-preparatory program: Courses in academic subjects (English, history and social studies, foreign languages, mathematics, science, and the arts) that stress preparation fr Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are men Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic d Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
-This category includes students who commute from home Comprehensive transition and postsecondary program for students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellect
+Class rank: The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unwei College-preparatory program: Courses in academic subjects (English, history and social studies, foreign languages, mathematics, science, and the arts) that stress preparation for Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are memb Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic dep Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
+This category includes students who commute from home a Comprehensive transition and postsecondary program for students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities.

 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
-For example, Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.
+For example, a Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.

-Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living exp Counseling service: Activities designed to assist students in making plans and decisions related to their education, career, or personal development.
+Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living experimentation of the students o

-Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma Credit course: A course that, if successfully completed, can be applied toward the number of courses required for achieving a degree, diploma, certificate, or other recognized pc Credit hour: A unit of measure representing an hour (50 minutes) of instruction over a 15-week period in a semester or trimester system or a 10-week period in a quarter system.
-Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without having to apply to the second institution.
+Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, Credit course: A course that, if successfully completed, can be applied toward the number of courses required for achieving a degree, diploma, certificate, or other recognized post Credit hour: A unit of measure representing an hour (50 minutes) of instruction over a 15-week period in a semester or trimester system or a 10-week period in a quarter system.
+It Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without having to apply to the second institution.